-I’ve been wanting to do the Mental Health First Aid (MHFA) course for a few years however never had the time, finances or opportunity.
-With space opening up in my life as well as changing priorities, I finally set aside two days to dedicate to the course and to learn more about mental health and mental illness (other than what I had personal experience with), as well as some early intervention skills, most importantly – how to provide emotional support, hope for recovery, and practical help.
+I’ve been wanting to complete a Mental Health First Aid (MHFA) course for a few years, and with space opening up in my life I finally set aside two days to dedicate to the course and to learn more about mental health and mental illness (other than what I had personal experience with), as well as some early intervention skills, most importantly – how to provide emotional support, hope for recovery, and practical help.

 I chose to complete the course via the Mental Illness Fellowship of WA (MIFWA), as the Midland location was convenient to me, plus I had heard good things about the organisation and the work they did, as well as the trainer, Joyce Vidot.

 Firstly, a bit about MHFA for those not in the know.